-In Figure 3 we plot particles densities normalized to the number of participating pairs for SPS data, RHIC data at $\sqrt{s{NN}} = 130$ GeV, and RHIC data at $\sqrt{s{NN}} = 200$ GeV for two selected centrality cuts.
+= 200 GeV for two selected centrality cuts.
 Data at different beam energies are plotted as a function of the pseudo-rapidity shifted by the respective beam rapidity.
-It is seen that the particle production stays constant for different collisions geometries and different energies (from SPS to RHIC) at rapidity 0.5-1.5 units below the beam rapidity (fragmentation region).
+It is seen that the particle production stays constant for different collision geometries and different energies (from SPS to RHIC) at rapidity 0.5-1.5 units below the beam rapidity (fragmentation region).
 This behavior is consistent with the Limiting Fragmentation Picture in which the energy available for the particle production in the fragmentation region saturates already below top SPS energy.
 At mid-rapidity, however, there is a significant increase of the particle production with the increasing projectile kinetic energy - the dissipated energy is transported into the central rapidity region .

-The rapidity density of net-proton measured by BRAHMS for central collision in the broad rapidity range is shown in Fig. 4.
-For comparison we plotted our results with the same measurement from AGS and SPS .
+The rapidity density of net-protons measured by BRAHMS for central collision in the broad rapidity range is shown in Fig. 3 9.
+For comparison we plotted our results with the same measurement from AGS ^{10,11,12} and SPS 13.
 The dashed vertical lines indicate the corresponding beam rapidities.
 As one can see, with the increasing energy (from AGS to RHIC) the nucleus-nucleus collisions are more and more transparent which is seen as a depletion of the net-proton density at central rapidities.
-At AGS we have about 60 net-protons per unit of rapidity whereas in BRAHMS we observe about 15 net-baryons.
-Our rapidity coverage for protons is limited to about 3, however, fits with two different parameterizations, with the integral fixed to $N{part}$ , give a very similar results on the average rapidity shift which is $2.0 \pm 0.4$ (see for details).
-This value is significantly lower than predicted by the empirical linear scaling from lower AGS and SPS energies, so this scaling is broken at RHIC energies .
-It should be noted that the rapidity loss is still significant and that, since the overall beam energy (rapidity) is larger at RHIC that at SPS, the absolute energy loss increases appreciably form SPS to RHIC.
-From the net-baryon density extrapolated to the full rapidity range we can calculate the energy loss which is 72 GeV per participant.
+At AGS we have about 60 net-protons per unit of rapidity whereas in BRAHMS we observe about 7 net-protons.
+Our rapidity coverage for protons is limited to about 3, however, fits with two different parameterizations, with the integral fixed to N{part}, give a very similar results on the average rapidity loss which is 2.0 ± 0.4 (see 9 for details).
+This value is significantly lower than predicted by the empirical linear scaling from lower AGS and SPS energies, so this scaling is broken at RHIC energies ^{14,15}.
+It should be noted that the rapidity loss is still significant and that, since the overall beam energy (rapidity) is larger at RHIC than at SPS, the absolute energy loss increases appreciably form SPS to RHIC.
+From the netbaryon density extrapolated to the full rapidity range we can calculate the energy carried by the net-baryons after the collision and, from this, calculate the average energy loss which is 72 GeV per participant.
 This energy is available for the particle production.

-Fig. 4.
+Fig. 3.
 Rapidity densities of net-protons measured at AGS, SPS and RHIC (BRAHMS).

-BRAHMS measured also the anti-particle to particle rations for pions $(N(\pi^-)/N(\pi^+))$ , kaons $(N(K^-)/N(K^+))$ and protons $(N(\bar{p})/N(p))$ over the large rapidity interval.
+BRAHMS measured also the anti-particle to particle ratios for pions $(N(\pi^-)/N(\pi^+))$, kaons $(N(K^-)/N(K^+))$ and protons $(N(\bar{p})/N(p))$ over the large rapidity interval.
 Whereas $N(\pi^-)/N(\pi^+)$ stays constant and is equal 1 in the whole covered rapidity range (0 < y < 3.2) the $N(K^-)/N(K^+)$ and $N(\bar{p})/N(p)$ equal respectively 0.95 and 0.76 at mid-rapidity decrease with increasing rapidity to reach values of 0.6 for $N(K^-)/N(K^+)$ and 0.3 for $N(\bar{p})/N(p)$ around rapidity 3.
-Figure 5 shows the $N(K^-)/N(K^+)$ as a function of corresponding $N(\bar{p})/N(p)$ for various rapidities.
+Figure 4 shows the $N(K^-)/N(K^+)$ as a function of corresponding $N(\bar{p})/N(p)$ for various rapidities.
 The data are for central collisions.
-AGS and SPS rasults for the same ratios are plotted for comparison.
-The solid line refers to the fit with statistical model assuming that the temperature at the chemical freeze-out is 170 MeV ?,17.
+AGS and SPS results for the same ratios are plotted for comparison.
+The solid line refers to the fit with a statistical model assuming that the temperature at the chemical freeze-out is 170 MeV ^{16,17}.
 It is seen that the data are well described by the statistical model over the broad rapidity range with baryonic chemical potential changing from 27 MeV at mid-rapidity to 140 MeV at the most forward rapidities.